 Print out the top and bottom parts of the Pi case, as well as the bracelet.
 The bracelet will need to be printed with support.
 Install the pi in the bottom of the case, and mount the LCD plate on top.
 Snap the top of the case on.
 Then, snap the bracelet in to the bottom clips.
 I recommend securing it with a few dabs of super glue since the fit is not very tight.
 The channel on the bottom can be used for routing the power micro USB cable so it can run up your arm along with the other USB cables that you might choose to plug in.

 Order a print of this ThingTools and Utilities

 Raspberry Pi + Adafruit LCD Keypad Pi-Plate Wrist Mount by sciguy14 is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure sciguy14 would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure sciguy14 would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).